Web-Vesna/cheesecake/README.md

     A comma-separated list of registered clients secrets (see authorization packet specification below).

+- **&lt;service>\_db\_schema**

+    This option specifies a database schema to be used in requests.

+    The schema should be specified as a JSON object.

+    The object is consists of 2 items: a table name and a list of columns.

+    Each column have 2 required field (_name_ and _type_) and a list of optional fields:

+    - _name_

+        Specifies a column name into MySQL table.

+    - _type_

+        Specifies column value type.
+Only _str_, _int_, _email_ types are supported.

+    - _col\_type_

+        Specifies a type of a column: _userid_, _login_, _pass_.
+All 3 types should be presented in a columns list.

+        Columns with this types (except _userid_) will be checked on **login** request.

+    - _required_

+        Specifies, that given field is required on sign-up request.

+        If the column have a _type_ and not required, that means, that this column will be ignored in the _select_ request to db.

+        If the column is not required, this column will be inserted as NULL if not presented in request.

 Example configuration for a service named &lt;some\_service>.

 > some\_service\_enabled = 1